Three paramount chiefs have been sworn in and admitted into the Eastern Regional House of Chiefs.

 For his part, the Eastern Regional Minister, Mr Seth Kwame Acheampong, congratulated the three paramount chiefs for their induction as members of the eastern regional house of chiefs.

-He said chieftaincy disputes, of which the region has had its fair share, only derailed the efforts made in promoting the national development agenda of the country and added that chiefs should ensure to avoid all disputes.
+Mr Acheampong said chieftaincy disputes, of which the region has had its fair share, only derailed the efforts made in promoting the national development agenda of the country, and added that chiefs should ensure to avoid all disputes.

 “As traditional leaders, we must be interested in the development of our communities and welfare of our people and always lead the way by taking pragmatic steps in bringing about the development we seek for in our people,” he said.

-He said the region has been bedeviled with the menace of galamsey, adding that there have been allegations of the involvement of traditional leaders.
+He said the region had been bedeviled with the menace of galamsey, saying that there had been allegations of the involvement of traditional leaders.

 FROM AMA TEKYIWAA AMPADU AGYEMAN, KOFORIDUA